Green tea antioxidants are known for their many health benefits, including their ability to increase testosterone levels.

 Quick Summary

-- Green tea extract has anti-inflammatory and antioxidant compounds, which help boost testosterone levels.
+- Green tea extract, rich in anti-inflammatory and antioxidant compounds, may help boost testosterone levels, offering potential benefits for men with low testosterone.

 Does Green Tea Extract Aid in Testosterone Production?